jpwahle/cs-insights/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [project board](https://github.com/orgs/gipplab/projects/8) for a full list of proposed features (and known issues).
+See the [project board](https://github.com/orgs/gipplab/projects/8) for a full list of features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>